Frequently asked questions

 Are Southampton's parks open?
 What about toilets while I'm there?
 SHOW

 All of our parks and open spaces are open for use.
 Certain facilities may be closed due to current restrictions but public toilets are open in several locations.
-Please read our latest parks and open spaces updates for more information.

 Where can I get support or more information about coronavirus locally?
 SHOW